-The Advocate for Service Quality for People with Developmental Disabilities

-The Advocate's job is to help adults with developmental disabilities and their families get good quality services.
+The Advocate for Service Quality for People with Developmental Disabilities disabilities and their families get good quality services.
 The Advocate can help with services from the Ministry of Children and Family Development, services from other ministries or service agencies in the community.